Different Types of Pronouns!

 One | Oneself |

-When to use reflexive pronoun?
+When to use reflexive pronouns?

 - We use the reflexive pronoun the subject and object are the same in a sentence.